scohen64/pallache/README.md

 See more in the tutorial https://handsondataviz.org/leaflet-storymaps-with-google-sheets.html

 ## Credits (and licenses)
-This project is part of the Sephardi Spaces Project at the University of Miami, which explores the histories, migrations, and cultural heritage of Sephardi communities through digital tools and public humanities.
+This project is part of the Sephardi Spaces Project at the University of Miami, developed by [Shai Cohen](https://www.linkedin.com/in/shai-cohen-7133052a/).
+The project explores the histories, migrations, and cultural heritage of Sephardi communities through digital tools and public humanities.

 © Sephardi Spaces – University of Miami.
 Content is shared under a Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0), unless otherwise noted.